ciubotarum/coding-challanges/src/theory.md

            * `IOException`, `SQLException`
       * unchecked exceptions: occur at runtime
            * subclasses of `RuntimeException`
-           * do not need to be declaser in the method signature
+           * do not need to be declared in the method signature
            * `ArithmeticException`, `NullPointerException`, `ArrayIndexOutOfBoundsException`
       * errors: serious problems that should not try to catch
            * `OutOfMemoryError`, `stackOverflowError`